 - relationship concerns

 - new marriages and blended families

 - religious issues

 - holiday schedules

 Elder Mediation Training

 In response to the identified need to be ready to deal with an aging population, the Ontario Association for Family Mediation commenced providing Elder Mediation Training in 2016 in order to increase capacity of our mediation community and eventual trainers.
+Elder Mediation training utilizes the concepts of the Insight Mediation model.
 There are 120 hours of Elder Mediation Training as well as other requirements required for the designation of Accredited Elder Mediator(AccEM) as explained on our website.